 Identify & Reduce Errors: Identify defects and errors in the process development and operations.

 Process Improvement: Continuous process improvement ensures the business has documented best practices.
 Documenting them means they are captured for the future so they can be shared and adopted by everyone within the business.

-Holding onto business tacit knowledge so critical business information won’t be taken away when people move onto new jobs.
+Holding onto business tacit knowledge so critical business information won’t be taken away when people move on to new jobs.

 Created as a software development process to understand maturity level.
-Software Development CMM is great way to evaluate, optimise, improve and refine the software development process.
+Software Development CMM is a great way to evaluate, optimise, improve and refine the software development process.

 Cybersecurity Capability Maturity Model a great tool for improving your cyber security performance.

 CMM Project Management can provide businesses with a way of quantitatively assessing both the performance and maturity of the project.